 Player Props to Bet for the 2022 NFL Season (Fantasy Football)

-Over the last two weeks, DraftKings Sportsbook released arguably the biggest menu of season long player props in the industry, creating a huge opportunity for fantasy players and gamblers to make a decent profit in the softest betting market that exists in the NFL:Season Long Player Totals.
+Over the last two weeks, DraftKings Sportsbook released arguably the biggest menu of season long player props in the industry, creating a huge opportunity for fantasy players and gamblers to make a decent profit in the softest betting market that exists in the NFL:Season Long Player Totals, atleast according to the according to Bitcoin Casinos Guides.
 Before we dive into the specific bets I’m making for the 2022 season, let’s talk about some basic strategy in this market.

 4for4’s Connor Allen recently posted on Twitter a thread about last season’s props results.
 His data shows an overwhelming support for betting unders on player props on a season long outlook.
 He found that 66.6% of passing, rushing and receiving props hit last season, and while that may change a little bit year to year, there’s no doubt that across a multiple year sample, unders are going to hit at a much higher rate than overs.
 Why is that?
 There’s many things that can go wrong for a player across an 18-week regular season.